shashank201104/Eco_Vision/README.md

+---

 # 🌱 **Eco Vision – FastAPI Backend**

-*A custom-trained YOLO object-detection API that promotes recycling, reuse, and sustainability.*

-The Eco Vision backend:
+This repository contains the backend service for **Eco Vision**, a sustainability-focused application that detects household items using a **custom-trained YOLO model** and provides **reuse or recycling tips** for each item.

+The backend integrates:

-* Runs detection using **your custom YOLO model**
+* A custom YOLO model trained on 30 recyclable/reusable object classes
-* Attaches **reuse / recycling tips** for each detected item
-* Returns **annotated images** (Base64)
-* Powers the Eco Vision frontend
-* Is deployed on **Render**
+* A FastAPI service for inference and image annotation
+* Reuse-tip mapping for sustainability guidance
+* Deployment-ready configurations (Docker + Render)
-* Includes the **full ML training workflow** and all YOLO training outputs
+* Full ML training artifacts for transparency and reproducibility

-This is your complete AI inference system.

 ---

-# 🌍 **Live API**
+# 🌍 **Live API (Render Deployment)**

+Base URL:

 ```
 https://eco-vision-1.onrender.com
 ```

-Swagger UI:
+Interactive API documentation:

 ```
 https://eco-vision-1.onrender.com/docs
 ```

-Upload an image here to see detections, confidences, reuse tips, and annotated output.
+The interface supports image uploads and displays detections, reuse tips, and annotated output.

 ---

 # 📁 **Project Structure**

-This is the complete structure of your `fastapi/` backend folder:

 ```
 fastapi/